 Cannabis Compensation Consulting

 While many refer to the “cannabis industry” it is, in fact, not an industry but a sector.
-The wide range of business activities relating to cannabis span many SIC codes (created in 1937, the year of the Marihuana Tax Act) and NAICS codes and GICS code.
+The wide range of business activities relating to cannabis span many SIC codes (created in 1937, the year of the Marihuana Tax Act), NAICS codes and GICS codes.

 Understanding compensation strategy in cannabis companies requires understanding where in the chain the company is operating and how many distinct sets of industry compensation practices and cultures are represented under one corporate entity.
 Or, in the case of many cannabis companies, multiple corporate entities.
 In multiple countries.

 So, beware.
 If a firm tells you they are expert in compensation in the “cannabis industry” you might ask “which parts” of the sector?